Peterb1700/Advanced-SQL-Analysis---Spotify-Dataset-/README.md

 LIMIT 5;
 ```

-**List top 5 tracks along with their views and likes where `official_video = TRUE`
+**List top 5 tracks along with their views and likes where `official_video = TRUE`.
-Returns Despacito, See You Again, Shape of You, Calma-Remix, and This is What You Came For in order.**
+This returns Despacito, See You Again, Shape of You, Calma-Remix, and This is What You Came For in order.**
 ```sql
 SELECT
 track,